 The calculator will instantly compute and show the results within milliseconds:

-We have prepared a table of wedding food costs for every 50 guests, from 50 to 500 guests, to help you estimate your budget.
+In the following table, we have sorted wedding food costs for every 50 guests, from 50 to 500 guests, to help you quickly estimate your budget.
 We assume $50 per guest for food and $20 per guest for drinks, and apply a 20% profit margin:

 |---|---|---|---|---|